Jabble/tamu-rdm-workshops/modules/02-research-data-lifecycle/research-data-lifecycle.md

 The diagram was developed by DataONE (The Data Observation Network for Earth), one of many organizations promoting good practices in data management.

-The full DataONE diagram has eight components or stages, starting at the top and following the arrows:
+The full DataONE diagram has eight components or stages, starting at the top and following the arrows, and each has it's own management issues:

-- Plan: description of the data that will be compiled, and how the data will be managed and made accessible throughout its lifetime
+- Plan: description of the data that will be compiled, and how the data will be managed and made accessible throughout its lifetime.
-- Collect: observations are made either by hand or with sensors or other instruments and the data are placed a into digital form
+- Collect: observations are made either by hand or with sensors or other instruments and the data are placed a into digital form.
-- Assure: the quality of the data are assured through checks and inspections
+- Assure: the quality of the data are assured through checks and inspections.
-- Describe: data are accurately and thoroughly described, relevant information about the data (metadata) is written using the appropriate standards
+- Describe: data are accurately and thoroughly described, relevant information about the data (metadata) is written using the appropriate standards.
-- Preserve: data are submitted to an appropriate long-term archive or repository
+- Preserve: data are submitted to an appropriate long-term archive or repository.
-- Discover: potentially useful data are located and obtained, along with the relevant information about the data (metadata)
+- Discover: potentially useful data are located and obtained, along with the relevant information about the data (metadata).
-- Integrate: data from disparate sources are combined to form one homogeneous set of data that can be readily analyzed
+- Integrate: data from disparate sources are combined to form one homogeneous set of data that can be readily analyzed.
-- Analyze: data are analyzed
+- Analyze: data are analyzed.

 As I mentioned, this diagram is generic.